- Living On Campus

 The Honors College, The Residential Colleges and Living-Learning Communities

 Additional housing options are available to students who join the Honors College, the Residential Colleges and Living-Learning Communities.
 All of these are residential-based programs designed to enhance the overall undergraduate student experience by fostering one-on-one relationships between faculty, staff and students in a close knit residence hall environment and there are specific application requirements for each in addition to a completed housing application.
 Students are encouraged to explore intellectual, cultural, and social interests through experiential activities often linked to the academic curriculum.

 The Honors Halls offer an environment that allows students to integrate their academic and social life, and in doing so challenges and supports them as they grow as scholars, citizens, and human beings.

 The Residential Colleges

 Residential Colleges (RCs) are open to students living on campus who want to live and enroll in courses with their learning community peers while developing close, meaningful relationships with faculty.

 Living-Learning Communities (LLCs) are open to students who want to live and enroll in courses with their learning community peers while participating in related co-curricular programs.

-Many studies have shown that students living within learning communities often achieve higher grade point averages and are more likely to persist until graduation than those students not living in them.
-Most learning communities are limited to a small group of students, so residents have a more effortless way of finding academic resources and social networks.
-From halls that offer class credits to special communities focused on a theme, learning communities are bound to offer something to capture your interest.
+Many studies have shown that students living in situations such as these often achieve higher grade point averages and are more likely to persist until graduation than those students not living in them.
+Most of these communities are limited to a small group of students, so residents have a more effortless way of finding academic resources and social networks.
+From halls that offer class credits to special communities focused on a theme, these communities are bound to offer something to capture your interest.